hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 }
 ```

-Please note that the [AWS Go SDK](https://aws.amazon.com/sdk-for-go/), the underlying authentication handler used by the Terraform AWS Provider, does not support all AWS CLI features, such as Single Sign On (SSO) configuration or credentials.
+Please note that the [AWS Go SDK](https://aws.amazon.com/sdk-for-go/), the underlying authentication handler used by the Terraform AWS Provider, does not support all AWS CLI features.

 ### CodeBuild, ECS, and EKS Roles